Core Rendering Engines & Tradeoffs

 }, [draw]);

-// a11y: Provide semantic role and accessible name for screen readers
+// A11Y: provide a semantic role and accessible name so screen readers announce the chart

 }